Restored Republic: Fall of the Empire

-Third Juarez presidency
+Third Juárez presidency

 Juárez Returns to Mexico City

 Triumphal arch set up for President Juárez' reentry into Mexico City.

 Juárez reentered the capital on the morning of July 15, to public acclaim, the ringing of bells, and ceremonial artillery fire.
 He commuted the death sentences of several imperialists, but showed no mercy to the more important collaborators.
 Santiago Vidaurri was shot without even a trial.
 Juárez used his emergency presidential powers to abrogate a law of confiscation that was reducing collaborationist families to poverty, instead replacing their penalty with a fine.

 Juárez reorganized his cabinet and reestablished the department of development.
 He decreed that the governments of the states should now return to their respective capitals.
 The army was also reduced in size.
-The Supreme Court was re-established under the presidency of Sebastian Lerdo de Tejada.
+The Supreme Court was re-established under the presidency of Sebastián Lerdo de Tejada.
 Day to day judicial acts during the French occupation, such as the granting of marriage certificates, were decreed valid.

 A political organization known as the Zaragoza Club lobbied the government to increase the integrity of elections and encourage foreign immigration.
-They also promoted the establishment of a permanent pan-American congress.
+They also promoted the establishment of a permanent Pan-American congress.

-Political disturbances broke out as soon as Juarez assumed his new term.
-The Caste War continued to flare up in Yucatan, and the Revolución de los Ríos had broken out among the Yaqui and the Mayo in Sonora.
+Political disturbances broke out as soon as Juárez assumed his new term.
+The Caste War continued to flare up in Yucatán, and the Revolución de los Ríos had broken out among the Yaqui and the Mayo in Sonora.
 The latter would end in the Bacum Massacre in which Mexican troops killed over a hundred Yaqui men, women, and children.
 The government suppressed other minor insurrections.

 A more serious insurrection occurred at the end of the year at San Luis Potosi, headed by Francisco Aguirre, Martinez, and Larranaga.
 It was joined by the governor of Zacatecas, Trinidad García de la Cadena, who placed himself at the head of the entire movement.
-Juarez declared an emergency and crushed the rebellion in four months.
+Juárez declared an emergency and crushed the rebellion in four months.
 General Rocha defeated the insurgents on February 22, 1870, at a location known as Lo de Ovejo, after which they were dispersed.

 On August 17, 1867, a long delayed law was published decreeing new elections to be held for the presidency and for the congress.
-An opposition party, calling itself constitutionalist and supporting the candidacy of Porfirio Diaz now emerged, but when elections were held in October, 1867 Juarez obtained a majority of the votes.
+An opposition party, calling itself constitutionalist and supporting the candidacy of Porfirio Díaz now emerged, but when elections were held in October, 1867 Juárez obtained a majority of the votes.
 On December 19 congress certified the election and he assumed office on the 25th.

 On October 13, 1870, congress passed a general amnesty law absolving anyone accused of treason, with the exception of certain high officials and deserters who had worked with the Second Mexican Empire.